evcc-io/evcc/README.md

 ### Javascript (read/write)

-EVCC includes a bundled Javascript interpreter with Underscore.js library installed.
+EVCC includes a bundled Javascript interpreter with Underscore.js library installed, which is directly accessible via `_.` e.g. `_.random(0,5)`.
 The `js` plugin is able to execute Javascript code from the `script` tag.
 Useful for quick prototyping:

 ```yaml
 source: js